3-time convicted Wolcott sex offender pleads guilty to another charge - NewsBreak

 3-time convicted Wolcott sex offender pleads guilty to another charge

 ROCHESTER, N.Y.
-(WROC) — A three-time convicted sex offender has pleaded guilty to a new charge.
+(WROC) — A three-time convicted sex offender pleaded guilty to a new charge Monday.

-The U.S. Attorney’s Office said that 37-year-old Jacob Ritchie of Wolcott was attempting to solicit sex from undercover New York Police Investigators who were portraying a 12-year-old girl.
+The U.S. Attorney’s Office says 37-year-old Jacob Ritchie of Wolcott was attempting to solicit sex from undercover New York Police Investigators who were portraying a 12-year-old girl.

 Investigators say Ritchie also sent the girl explicit photos of young children engaging in sexual activity with adults.
 Prosecutors say Ritchie’s cell phone contained dozens of images of child pornography and that he admitted to abusing multiple young children.